uyuni-project/uyuni/.github/ISSUE_TEMPLATE/mgmt-leaving.md

   - [ ] Remove from [SUSE Manager Team](https://github.com/orgs/SUSE/teams/suse-manager-team/members) on GitHub
   - [ ] Remove from [Uyuni organization](https://github.com/orgs/uyuni-project/people) and [teams](https://github.com/orgs/uyuni-project/teams).
 It can remain a member (but not owner), if it will keep contributing.
 - [ ] Trello access
-  - [ ] Reach out to trello-owners@suse.de for removal from SUSE organization in Trello
   - [ ] Tell the person to leave all SUSE Trello boards, otherwise, they might become paid guests
+  - The account will be removed from the SUSE organization 30 days after termination date, when the OKTA account is removed.
 - [ ] Confluence
   - [ ] Remove from [Confluence overview page](https://confluence.suse.com/display/SUSEMANAGER/SUSE+Manager) of the team
   - [ ] Remove from [SUMA squads](https://confluence.suse.com/display/SUSEMANAGER/Squads%2C+People+and+Topics) page